sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * There are some beautiful parts (check out the Presidio near the Golden Gate Bridge), some crazy parts (Haight-Ashbury has things you never imagined existed.
 Everyone is high.), and some very sketchy parts (Stay out of the Tenderloin, especially at night.
-I repeat,
+We repeat,
   *stay out of the Tenderloin at night*.)
 Familiarize yourself with the neighbourhoods and use common sense.
 * Fun fact - it has [the lowest proportion of children of any major city in the US](http://www.huffingtonpost.com/2012/03/09/families-flee-san-francisco_n_1335639.html)!